 Kate is a vocal opponent against pseudoscience and uses no food intolerance or allergy machines in her clinic.
 Kate has been the spokesperson for an award winning yearly campaign for Dulcolax to help raise awareness of bowel issues around the UK.
 She is also the Resident Nutrition Consultant for Wellbeing Magazine, and an accredited SIBO practitioner.
 Kate is also part of the Girls Network, mentoring young girls, helping to inspire and empower them to reach life goals.

 Kate is an avid kickboxer and mindfulness enthusiast.
 She has also stood in local elections in her home town.
 She is currently writing her first book.
 Kate is a member of the British Association of Nutrition and Lifestyle Medicine.
-Find Kate’s podcast #Fit as a Fiddle on Soundcloud.
+Find the Kate Arnold Nutrition Podcast on Soundcloud.

 1. What kinds of health issues come through your door?